nyxgeek/o365recon/README.md

 .\o365recon.ps1 -azure
 ```

+There is only one flag (-azure) and it is optional.
 You will be prompted to auth.
+You may be prompted twice if MFA is enabled.

 ![ScreenShot](https://raw.github.com/nyxgeek/o365recon/master/screenshot.png)